reachea/reachea/README.md

 ---

 ### About me
-- 👀 I’m interested in web development, blockchain and machine learning
+- 👀 I’m interested in software development, securities, DevOps, blockchain and machine learning
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - ⚡ Fun fact: I love listening to music, play soccer, badminton, billiard and camping